CassidyDC/stylelint-config-w3c-order/README.md

 [![npm](https://img.shields.io/npm/v/stylelint-config-cssmodules-order)](https://www.npmjs.com/package/stylelint-config-cssmodules-order)

-This package orders your CSS properties primarily by CSS Modules.
+This package formats your CSS properties primarily by CSS Modules.
 Giving it a consistence order using modern and logical groupings.

 ## Usage